wpzoom/beaver-builder-templates/readme.txt

 It is very easy to use and you do not need to write any code.
 To contribute improve this plugin, please access the [GitHub repository](https://github.com/wpzoom/wpzoom-beaver-builder-templates).

-The plugin works great with [**Beaver Builder Addons by WPZOOM** plugin](https://wordpress.org/plugins/wpzoom-addons-for-beaver-builder/).
+The plugin works great with [**WPZOOM Addons for Beaver Builder** plugin](https://wordpress.org/plugins/wpzoom-addons-for-beaver-builder/).

 = Features =